opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

     }
     ```

   The first line will use the custom `jest.js` OSD script to load the custom `config.js` file and pass any arguments directly to `jest`.
-The second line prevents the test runner to run every test on file save, which helps save on computing resources.
+The second line prevents the test runner from running every test on file save, which helps to save computing resources.

 After performing these steps, you should see the following **Test Explorer** (🧪) icon in the **Extensions** sidebar.